 We recognize revenues from net bakery-cafe sales upon delivery of the related food and other products to the customer.
 Revenues from fresh dough and other product sales to franchisees are recorded upon delivery of the fresh dough and other products to franchisees.
-Also, a liability is recorded in the period in which a gift card is issued and proceeds are received.
-As gift cards are redeemed, this liability is reduced and revenue is recognized.
 Sales of soup and other branded products sold outside our bakery-cafes are recognized upon delivery to customers.
-Further, franchise fees are generally the result of the sale of area development rights and the sale of individual franchise locations to third parties.
+Royalties are generally paid weekly based on a percentage of net franchisee sales specified in each ADA (generally five percent of net sales).
+Royalties are recognized as revenue in the period in which the sales are reported to have occurred based on contractual royalty rates applied to the net franchise sales.
+Franchise fees are generally the result of the sale of area development rights and the sale of individual franchise locations to third parties.
 The initial franchise fee is typically \$35,000 per bakery-cafe to be developed under the ADA.
 Of this fee, \$5,000 is generally paid at the time of signing of the ADA and is recognized as revenue when it is received as it is non-refundable and we have to perform no other service to earn this fee.
 The remainder of the fee is paid at the time an individual franchise agreement is signed and is recognized as revenue upon the opening of the corresponding bakery-cafe.
 Franchise fees also include information technology-related fees for access to and the usage of proprietary systems.
-Royalties are generally paid weekly based on a percentage of net franchise sales specified in each ADA (generally five percent of net sales).
-Royalties are recognized as revenue based on contractual royalty rates applied to the net franchise sales.